-Figure 6- 53.
-Setup Forwarding Ports window
+Figure 6-48.
+Setup Forwarding ports window

-This page allows you to determine which port on a given switch in a switch stack will be allowed to forward packets to other ports on that switch.
+This window allows you to determine which port on a given switch in a switch stack will be allowed to forward packets to other ports on that switch.

-Configuring traffic segmentation on the xStack family of switches is accomplished in two parts.
+Configuring traffic segmentation on the Switch is accomplished in two parts.
 First, you specify a switch from a switch stack by using the Unit pull-down menu, and then a port from that switch, using the Port pull-down menu.
-Then specify a second switch from the switch stack, and then you select which ports (or different ports on the same switch,) on that switch that you want to be able to receive packets from the switch and port you specified in the first part.
+Then you specify a second switch from the switch stack, and then you select which ports (or different ports on the same switch,) on that switch that you want to be able to receive packets from the switch and port you specified in the first part.